nicocube/knit/README.md

 * object : follows these rules :
   1. if it is an Array, all his elements will be parsed as independent definition
   2. otherwise it must have one and only one arbitrary key representing the wanted injection name
-  3. the value can be any type
+  3. the value associated with the key can be any type
+  3. the $$ key can be used in place of an arbitrary key to define a name that is the same as its value
   4. the $ or $scope key can be used to define the scope with the following values :
     * '$prototype' or '@' for **prototype** scope
     * '$unique' or '!' for **unique** scope